 Analysts note that the deal sends a message to China in a less confrontational way than building up bases closer to Chinese shores.

 “The Chinese can squawk about it,” said Patrick Cronin, senior director of the Asia-Pacific Security Program at the Center for a New American Security.
 “But it’s not like having an aircraft carrier in the Yellow Sea.”

 Obama said during a Wednesday news conference that “the notion that we fear China is mistaken.”

-The president’s Australian visit – postponed twice in 2009 and 2010 due to the massive oil spill in the Gulf of Mexico and other domestic political considerations – highlights a changing balance of power in the Pacific as China expands its military reach and the United States works to reduce its military footprint in Japan.
+The president’s Australian visit – postponed twice in 2009 and 2010 due to an oil spill in the Gulf of Mexico and other domestic political considerations – highlights a changing balance of power in the Pacific as China expands its military reach and the United States works to reduce its military footprint in Japan.